Image of a team plotting a strategy

 Research and Identify your Target Audience

-A powerful way to start your brand strategy is to identify your target customers.
-You can set your scope to as many potential customers as possible but doing so incurs a huge investment, and could often turn into a net loss.
-This is especially crucial for start-ups: you must pinpoint a certain group of people who are most likely going to be your repeat customers and most likely to be loyal to your brand.
-Doing so allows you to save costs in your marketing campaign and marketing materials and also guarantees ROI.
+Doing so allows you to save costs in your marketing campaign and marketing materials, and also guarantees ROI.
 You can specify your target audience a bit more by creating a customer persona: an idealized person who is most likely going to purchase your product or services.
 Customer personas have the following characteristics:

 1. Who they are - Not only does it include demographic details like age, gender, and location, but it also includes their interest, purchasing power, lifestyle, etc. You can focus on location if you want to build your brand out of convenience and accessibility.
-You can focus on age if you want your brand voice to communicate effectively to a certain age demographic.
+You can focus on age if you want your distinct brand voice to communicate effectively to a certain age demographic.

 2. Their biggest problem - Supply is created to fill a demand.
-Target their specific desires and issues and try to seek if you can create a solution for them.
+Target their specific desires and issues, and try to see if you can create a solution for them.
 You can also start by building your customer persona out of yourself by identifying what frustrates you the most as a person, and see if there is a group of people out there that feel the same way just like you.

 3. Why they chose you over others - Expect that every niche already has a market that serves them.
 Branding experts look for a certain angle in your customer persona and target it to separate you from your competitors.
-Certain aspects of branding your business can range from, specific advocacy, exceptional customer experience, and free services - all depending on what the customer persona is looking for.
+Certain aspects of branding your business can range from specific advocacy, exceptional customer experience, and free services - all depending on what the customer persona is looking for.

 You can also apply these factors to identify your employee persona if you're building your employer brand.